Kehillah & group visits

 From London, Antwerp, Zurich, and the US

-We work in your time zone and your language, with the European calendar — bank holidays, half-term, yeshiva bein hazmanim — in mind.
+We work in your time zone and your language, with the European calendar in mind, from bank holidays to half-term to yeshiva bein hazmanim.

 For the organizer

-If you’re the one organizing — the gabbai, the askan, the rebbetzin who somehow got volunteered — you know the real cost of a group trip is measured in your evenings.
+If you’re the one organizing (the gabbai, the askan, the rebbetzin who somehow got volunteered), you know the real cost of a group trip is measured in your evenings.
 Send us the list of families and the standard your kehillah keeps.
-We come back with a complete plan and one guaranteed group price, locked in dollars — one number the families can be told with confidence.
+We come back with a complete plan and one guaranteed group price, set in dollars, one number the families can be told with confidence.

-And when a family adds a grandmother two weeks out, or the flight moves, they call us — not you.
+And when a family adds a grandmother two weeks out, or the flight moves, they call us instead of you.